Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 June is the beginning of summer in Japan.

-It is a month with a lot of rainfall, and it is also known as the “month of water.”
+It is a month with a lot of rainfall, also known as the “month of water.”

 The rainy season starts in June, and it sweeps upward through Japan.

-Some days could be unpleasantly humid and hot, and you can easily spend a whole day with short sleeves and shorts.
+Some days could be unpleasant and hot, and you can easily spend a whole day with short sleeves and shorts.

-That said, it is recommended to take a light jacket with you since the temperature might drop in the early morning or at night.
+That said, it is recommended that you take a light jacket with you since the temperature might drop in the early morning or at night.

 Regional Differences

-When visiting Japan in June, it’s important to keep in mind that the rainy season affects different regions in different ways.
+When visiting Japan in June, it’s important to remember that the rainy season affects different regions in different ways.

 Here are some regional differences to keep in mind: